The city of Pozsega (Požega, Poschega) is situated in Croatia but it used to be the seat of Pozsega County in the

 Upon returning to Szigetvár, Zrínyi received the instruction of the Palatine who ordered him to send immediate reinforcement to the castle of Hegyesd that was located at the Highlands of the northern shore of Lake Balaton.
 Unfortunately, Zrínyi failed to obey this order because he was expecting an Ottoman counter-attack in revenge for his successful destruction of the Turkish palisade forts.
-His spies reported him that Bey Kászon was massing together large forces around the city of Pécs and had sent a contingent to Koppány castle as well.
+His spies reported to him that Bey Kászon was massing together large forces around the city of Pécs and had sent a contingent to Koppány castle as well.

 The decline of the Crescent Moon

 The death of Hasan Predojevic, the Pozsega Sanjak Bey in the Battle of Sisak in 1593, marked one of the first Ottoman defeats in Europe, and after years of steady decline, Ottoman rule grew weaker until Pozsega was finally liberated on 12 March 1688 by citizens led by friar Luka Ibrišimović.
 This day is now celebrated as the day of the city, however, Pozsega fell to the Turks after a short time, in 1690.
 On September 29, 1691, it was finally liberated after the victory of the Christian armies at Szalánkemén, when the castle was surrendered without a fight.

 Unfortunately, the medieval fortress doesn’t exist anymore.
 Only fragments of walls remain to remind that there once stood a fortress.
 The remaining monuments from that age are the Church of St. Lawrence (first mentioned in 1303), and the Church of the Holy Spirit that was built in 1235.

 (Source: partly from Szerecz Miklós)